Disability, Accessibility, and Respect

 My disability (that thus far I've declined to divulge) is invisible, until, of course, it's not.
 On a day to day basis I appear fine (physically speaking), but when I don't appear fine through a public gaze people generally freak out.
 On some such occasions I even end up in the hospital against my will, out of mistrust of my judgment as an invalid, even when I eventually regain the verbacity beyond swears and apologies to say quite simply, "I'm fine."
 Neither the people nor paramedics see that in private I just push on through it, sometimes with a laugh or a song or cursing as the backup generator of verbal capacity provides, or a fist fight with furniture (if my furniture had fists) that's rigged by gravity and interrupted equilibrium.

 Seizures can happen to anyone at any point, but despite that being a constant possibility, most people go on about their day ignoring it with the subconscious assumption that the odds are on their side.
 Epilepsy, though, as a diagnosis — that's when the state stops trusting you and tells you what you can and can't do.
 I was diagnosed with epilepsy at an early enough age that almost everybody in my elementary school knew.
 Some had seen me have some kind of seizure, or they saw me go to the nurse's office every afternoon to ensure my mid-day dose of drugs was taken exactly halfway through the day; I was not allowed to wait until I could take my medicine at home, and thus it became a piece of public knowledge instead of a private matter of health.
-This mistrust of my own self-care made it clear to me very early on, as an undiagnosed autistic (another rant, another day) who was uniquely observant, that many essential parts of a proper future would likely be out of my reach.
-Particularly, the rite of passage of a driver's license, which was necessary to prove that could ever be independent, mature, and redeemed in popularity despite my unpopular size (another another rant, another day), would be closed off to me.
+This mistrust of my own self-care made it clear to me very early on, as an undiagnosed autistic (another essay, another day) who was uniquely observant, that many essential parts of a proper future would likely be out of my reach.
+Particularly, the rite of passage of a driver's license, which was necessary to prove that could ever be independent, mature, and redeemed in popularity despite my unpopular size (another another essay, another day), would be closed off to me.

 Maybe, maybe if I went a really long time being a good and pure person to the point that nothing bad could possibly happen, I would be able to drive a car one day.
 But the window of desiring to jump on board the automotive lifestyle we were told to dream about was...well, honestly, never really open.
 I knew early on, from the same autistic observance with its overanalysis of arbitrary rules, that I wasn't really welcome to do so.
 The state would always be reluctant to grant me such autonomy due to my disability, as I would need endorsement of the medical establishment to get there.
 And it's not that I couldn't have gotten that clearance from a doctor; they see driving as a basic need too, just like most people, and I resented in agreeing to hold that as a "goal" for my health.